vllm-project/vllm/docs/source/index.rst

 Welcome to vLLM!
 ================

-**CacheFlow** is a fast and easy-to-use library for LLM inference and serving.
+**vLLM** is a fast and easy-to-use library for LLM inference and serving.
 Its core features include:

 - Seamless integration with popular HuggingFace models